arrow-time/Analysis-of-the-5-Stages-of-Cosmic-Expansion/README.md

-# Analysis of the 5 Stages of Cosmic Expansion
+# Analysis of the 5 Stages of Cosmic Evolution

 ### Five Phases of Cosmic Expansion: Accelerated and Decelerated Expansion, Accelerated and Decelerated Contraction, and Equilibrium Oscillation